Krylovo, Kaliningrad Oblast: Transport

 Regional road 27A-028 (ex A 196) coming from Kaliningrad and regional road 27A-042 (ex A 197) coming from Bolshakovo via Chernyakhovsk meet in Krylovo and end at the border with Poland.

-Before 1945, Nordenburg was a railway station on the Königsberg (Prussia) (Kaliningrad)–Löwenhagen (Komsomolsk)–Gerdauen (Schelesnodoroschny)–Angerburg (Węgorzewo) railway.
-In addition, two small railway lines ended in Nordenburg: the line (Insterburg (Tschernjachowsk)–) Warnaschel (1938–1945 Warnheide)–Nordenburg of the Insterburg small railways and the line (Rastenburg (Kętrzyn)–) Barten (Barciany)–Nordenburg of the Rastenburg small railways.
+Before 1945, Nordenburg was a railway station on the Königsberg (Kaliningrad)–Löwenhagen (Komsomolsk)–Gerdauen (Zheleznodorozhny)–Angerburg (Węgorzewo) railway.
+In addition, two small railway lines ended in Nordenburg: the line (Insterburg (Chernyakhovsk)–) Warnaschel–Nordenburg of the Insterburg small railways and the line (Rastenburg (Kętrzyn)–) Barten (Barciany)–Nordenburg of the Rastenburg small railways.
 Rail transport no longer exists in Krylovo.

 The water tower at the train station was renovated in 2020.